pereiramemo/amplicon_pipeline/documentation/documentation.md

 The pre-processing script is `preprocess_workflow2.bash`.
 It consists of the following tasks:
 1. Quality check with [bbduk](https://sourceforge.net/projects/bbmap/).
 We trim bases with a quality lower than 20 (trimq=20) from both ends (qtrim=rl), and discard reads shorter than 50bp (minlength=50).
 2. Trim adapters in pair-end reads with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), using the TruSeq3-PE.fa adapters (HiSeq and MiSeq machines).
-Here again the minimum length (after trimming), is set to 50 (MINLEN:50).
+Here again the minimum length (after trimming) is set to 50 (MINLEN:50).
 3. Trim adapters in single-end reads with [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), using the TruSeq3-SE.fa adapters (HiSeq and MiSeq machines).
 Minimum length set to 50 (MINLEN:50).
 4. Merge with [Flash](https://ccb.jhu.edu/software/FLASH/).
 5. Concatenate all preprocessed reads (single-end + merged reads).